What would my property cost to rebuild?

 - Accidental damage, in case you put your foot through the attic (this is an optional extra)

-You should select a suitable rebuild cost to insure your home for, to ensure you are fully protected.
-This is the amount that it would cost to completely rebuild your house if it was destroyed and not the market value that it would be sold for (because market value takes into account the value of the land on which the building sits)
+You need to select a suitable rebuild cost to insure your home for since this will ensure you are fully protected.
+If your home was destroyed this is the amount that it would cost to completely rebuild.
+It is not the market value that it would be sold for (because market value takes into account the value of the land on which the building sits).